Eyam Village, Derbyshire

 The plagued cottages are also one of the must-visit locations if you want to experience the supernatural.
 One of the cottages is haunted by the pleasant-faced lady who wears a blue smock.
 She is reported to awaken people in the middle of the night.

 Eyam Hall was built between 1671 and 1676.
 It incorporates a smaller and much earlier part of the house.
-The Hall was owned by the Wright family.
-This particular hall hosts the ghost of Sarah Mills.
+The Wright family-owned the Hall.
+This particular Hall hosts the ghost of Sarah Mills.
 Sarah Mills was a young servant who drowned in the well.
-There is also the ghost of an old man who so frequents a room upstairs that it has been permanently locked.
+There is also the ghost of an older man who so frequents a room upstairs that it has been permanently locked.

 Various ghost tours are conducted in Eyam Village daily.